 However, she did make a statement saying Profumo gave her money “for her mother”, and Rice-Davies admitted having sex for money in Ward’s flat.

 Ward was prosecuted but committed suicide on the very last day of the trial (pictured at left), before the jury reached their verdict.
 He left ten suicide notes.

 At Ward’s trial, the prosecution alleged Mandy Rice-Davies had received money from Lord Astor in return for sex.
 When she was told Lord Astor had denied ever sleeping with her, she uttered the immortal line: “He would, wouldn’t he?”

-John Profumo has kept a low profile since the sensational events of the 1960s, mainly occupying himself with charity work.
+John Profumo kept a low profile after the events of the 1960s, mainly occupying himself with charity work.
 He was named Commander of the British Empire in 1975 for his charitable work.
 After the scandal broke, the Naval attaché Ivanov was called back to Moscow and never heard from again.

 Profumo suffered a stroke on 7 March 2006 and was admitted to London’s Chelsea and Westminster Hospital.
 He died two days later surrounded by his family, at the age of 91.